wph12/road-segmentation/README.md

 This project was completed with [@lemousehunter](https://github.com/lemousehunter) in fulfillment of EPFL's CS-433 course requirements.
-The research paper completed for this project can be found [here](https://github.com/wph12/road-segmentation/blob/13819bef8467e8e7acc9d10a78f85c3bafb67df0/CBAM2UNET_REPORT.pdf).
+The report completed for this project can be found [here](https://github.com/wph12/road-segmentation/blob/13819bef8467e8e7acc9d10a78f85c3bafb67df0/CBAM2UNET_REPORT.pdf).

 # Introduction #
 Road Segmentation is the process of identifying and delineating roads from given satellite imagery.
 In our project, we explored the addition of Convolutional Block Attention Modules (CBAM) to the U-Net for this task.